marcvincenti/bitp0wn/readme.md

 ### networks

 + __[networks/shared-secret.py](https://github.com/mvrcrypto/bitp0wn/blob/master/networks/shared-secret.py)__ : Here you will find an algorithm to anonymously contact a node by constructing a route and a global shared secret key that only the initial sender and final receiver will share.
 The receiver won't know who is the sender and will send a signature to ensure the global key isn't compromised.

+### signatures

++ __[signatures/one-to-one.py](https://github.com/mvrcrypto/bitp0wn/blob/master/signatures/one-to-one.py)__ : A proof-of-concept to build a signature for a particular public key.
+Only the owner of this public key will be able to assert that the signature is correct.